Ryucoin/neovm-utils/CONTRIBUTING.md

 Issues
 ------

 Feel free to submit issues and enhancement requests [here](https://github.com/Ryucoin/neovm-utils/issues).
+Before you do so please take a look at [the usage documentation](https://github.com/Ryucoin/neovm-utils#usage).
+Please consider [how to ask a good question](https://stackoverflow.com/help/how-to-ask) and take the time to research your issue before asking for help.

+Duplicate questions will be closed.

-Any unrelated comments or questions can be sent to the main author of `neovmUtils`, [Wyatt Mufson](mailto:wyatt@ryucoin.com).
+Any unrelated comments or questions can be sent to the main author of `neovmUtils`, [Wyatt Mufson](mailto:wyatt@ryu.games).

 Copyright and Licensing
 -----------------------